cloudbeds/webpack-module-federation-types-plugin/README.md

 When you build your microapp, the plugin will download typings to _src/@types/remotes_ folder

+Modules that are not intended to be imported are prefixed with `@not-for-import/`.
+These are the modules that were imported in compiled exposed modules but not listed in `exposes` section.
+To remain swift and unobtrusive, compiled types are not processed with an AST visitor like esprima.
+That said PRs are welcome if someone sees a better solution.

 ## Templated Remote URLs

 Templated URLs are URLs to the external remotes that are substituted in runtime using a syntax that is used in